Living in Spain After Brexit: What You Need to Know

 What will change, however, is your right to live permanently in the property you purchase: you can’t do this without residency.
 You can still purchase a holiday home to stay in for 90 days out of every 180 day period, or purchase property as an investment to either let out on a long-term basis or as a short-term holiday let (many Britons who own property in Spain let it out when they are not occupying it, so that the rental income covers the bills and other expenses of the property).

-If you do choose to let out your home then you are obligated to register your property with the regional authorities.
-If you let out your property on a long term basis then you would come under the regulation of the LAU (Ley de Arrendamientos Urbanos) whilst the regional authorities regulate short term rentals.
-As a Briton after Brexit, you may also find that tax owed on your rented income will also increase.
+If you do choose to let out your home, then you are obligated to register your property with the regional authorities.
+If you let out your property on a long-term basis then you would come under the regulation of the LAU (Ley de Arrendamientos Urbanos) whilst the regional authorities regulate short term rentals.
+As a Briton after Brexit, you will also find that tax owed on your rented income will also increase.

 Applying for a Spanish Visa